East Berlin, Pennsylvania: 20th Century

 In 1921, power lines were constructed in East Berlin, as well as neighboring Abbottstown.
 1933 marked the first year that natural gas piping was operational in the town.
 In the 1950s, the East Berlin Municipal Authority was created, which began to construct a sewage and water treatment facility.
 Despite some cave-ins during construction of the lines, no major injuries were sustained during its difficult construction, and the project was completed in February 1957.

-American Diplomat George F. Kennan bought a farm in East Berlin in 1942.
-Following his work in the President Harry S. Truman administration, he used it as a secondary home while he worked at the Institute for Advanced Study in Princeton, New Jersey.
+American diplomat George F. Kennan bought a farm in East Berlin in 1942.
+Following his work in President Harry S. Truman’s administration, he used it as a secondary home while he worked at the Institute for Advanced Study in Princeton, New Jersey.
 He owned it until his death in 2005.
-In 1967, Kennan had his daughter Grace house Svetlana Stalin, the daughter of Joseph Stalin, in their home in East Berlin following her defection to the United States, where she stayed for the summer; Grace admits that the people of East Berlin did not "know they had a mysterious visitor in their midst."
+In 1967, Kennan had his daughter Grace house Svetlana Stalina, the daughter of Joseph Stalin, in their home in East Berlin following her defection to the United States, where she stayed for the summer; Grace admits that the people of East Berlin did not "know they had a mysterious visitor in their midst."

 The East Berlin Historic District was added to the National Register of Historic Places in 1985.